elec-e8408-mini-project-2025/project-documentation/README.md

 The system MUST allow user to record multiple hiking sessions to smartwatch memory

+The system MUST store at minimum 5 last sessions in running memory of the smartwatch

-The system MUST store at minimum 5 last sessions in persistent memory of the smartwatch
+The system MAY store at minimum 5 last sessions in persistent memory of the smartwatch

 The system MAY support storing more than 5 last sessions on the smartwatch